webcatalog/webcatalog-legacy/README.md

 This is the primary codebase that powers [webcatalog.io](https://webcatalog.io).

-For notices about major changes and general discussion of reddit development, go to [webcatalog/webcatalog](https://github.com/webcatalog/webcatalog) repo.
+For notices about major changes and general discussion of WebCatalog development, go to [webcatalog/webcatalog](https://github.com/webcatalog/webcatalog) repo.

 ### Requirements
 - Node.js 8+